dakotarawlings/youtube_sentiment_analysis/README.md

 ## Model Productionalization

-* Used Youtube Comments API to automatically retrieve a list of comment strings for a given link
+* Used Youtube Comments API to automatically retrieve a list of comment strings for a given link inputted by the user
 * Calculate word embeddings for each comment for a given video
 * Implement SVC model to predict sentiment of each comment
 * Calculate the percentage of comments that have a positive sentiment
 * Created flask API endpoint
 * Wrote a full stack web application in HTML, CSS, and JavaScript
+* Deployed web app on AWS EC2 using gunicorn as a wsgi server and nginx as a reverse proxy server

 ## Future work
 * Working on improving documentation